By Airman 1st Class Jonathan Whitely, 50th Space Wing Public Affairs

 Some of the services that use GPS to operate are ambulances, hospitals, police departments and fire departments.

 “It would make a global pandemic that much worse if we were to go down,” Toth said.
 “It could prevent a lot of the day-to-day things we rely on from happening, it could be catastrophic.”

-According to a recent study conducted by U.S. Department of Transportation on the economic impact of GPS, a 30 day outage could range from a 2.7 to 5.5 billion dollar economic loss.
+According to a recent study conducted by U.S. Department of Commerce on the economic impact of GPS, a 30-day outage could range from a 30-45 billion dollar economic loss.
 Additionally, GPS supports 14 of 16 essential industries in the U.S.